hreid3/voter-ai-chat/README.md

 ## Overview

-[VoteAI](http://voteai.chat) is a conversational web application designed to empower Georgia voters, election stakeholders, and campaign managers by providing timely, data-driven insights into voter registration and district information.
+[VoterAI](http://voterai.chat) is a conversational web application designed to empower Georgia voters, election stakeholders, and campaign managers by providing timely, data-driven insights into voter registration and district information.
 The platform simulates a ChatGPT-like interface, enabling users to pose natural language queries, which are then transformed into SQL through a Retrieval Augmented Generation (RAG) pipeline.
-This approach allows VoteAI to present precise results drawn from a locally maintained database of voter registration records originally sourced from the Georgia Secretary of State.
+This approach allows VoterAI to present precise results drawn from a locally maintained database of voter registration records originally sourced from the Georgia Secretary of State.

 ### Key Features